yshmarov/edurge/README.md

 *Features:*
 * Users-Students can log in. +
 * Users-Students can browse courses. +
+* Users-Students can subscribe to free courses. +
 * Users-Students can buy courses. -
-* Users-Students can review and rate courses that they bought. -
+* Users-Students can review and rate courses that they bought. +
 * Users-Students can see the lesson content only of courses that they bought. -

 * Users-Teachers can create and manage their courses. +
+* Users-Teachers can earn money on  their courses. -

-* Users-Admins can approved/unapprove courses (make courses available/unavailable)
+* Users-Admins can approve/unapprove courses (make courses available/unavailable) +
-* Users-Admins can add categories
+* Users-Admins can add categories +
-* Users-Admins can view all subscriptions
+* Users-Admins can view all subscriptions +

 ---